mercedes-benz/DnA/docs/Install.md

 ```
 **Vault service**

-After installing the vault service , it will throw an error that `Readiness probe error in vault – Seal Type shamir Initialized true Sealed`
+After installing the vault service , it will throw an error that `Readiness probe error in vault – Seal Type shamir Initialized true Sealed`.

 To resolve this , intialize the vault service and unseal the root key .
 ```
 kubectl exec vault-0 -n vault  -- vault operator init
 ```
 After executing the above command , it will give us the root token and 5 keys .
-Save the root token and mention it in storagebe and backend sections of the values.yaml
+Save the root token and mention it in storagebe and backend sections of the values.yaml.

 We can unseal the vault service with any of the `3 keys out of 5`.
 ```
 kubectl exec vault-0 -n vault  -- vault operator unseal <key_01>